FieteLab/torch-bioplnn-dev/docs/examples/basic_spatial_example.md

 In `torch-biopl` we adopt the following convention:

 - Inter-celltype connectivity (within a given area) is specified through an adjacency matrix.
-- In addition to the cell types within an area, we also have to account for projections into and out of the area.
-Keeping this in mind, we use a schema where rows in the adjacency matrix represent the ***pre-synaptic*** cell type and columns represent the ***post-synaptic*** cell type.
+- In addition to the neuron types within an area, we also have to account for projections into and out of the area.
+Keeping this in mind, we use a schema where rows in the adjacency matrix represent the ***pre-synaptic*** neuron type and columns represent the ***post-synaptic*** neuron type.
 - The **first row** always denotes projections into the area, and the **last column** always denotes feedforward projections out of the area.

-For example, if our cell_type_1 is E and cell_type_2 is I, then `inter_cell_type_connectivity`= $\begin{bmatrix} 1 & 1 & 0 \cr 1 & 1 & 1 \cr 1 & 1 & 0 \end{bmatrix}$ represents a standard recurrent inhibitory circuit motif (ala [Wong et al. (2006)](https://pubmed.ncbi.nlm.nih.gov/16436619/)), where both the E and I populations receive input, and only the E population projects downstream.
+For example, if our neuron_type_1 is E and neuron_type_2 is I, then `inter_neuron_type_connectivity`= $\begin{bmatrix} 1 & 1 & 0 \cr 1 & 1 & 1 \cr 1 & 1 & 0 \end{bmatrix}$ represents a standard recurrent inhibitory circuit motif (ala [Wong et al. (2006)](https://pubmed.ncbi.nlm.nih.gov/16436619/)), where both the E and I populations receive input, and only the E population projects downstream.

 Since we plan to train on grayscale images in this example, `in_channels` = 1